TASEmulators/BizHawk/contributing.md

 There are 2 build configurations.
 Besides `Release` there is `Debug`, which *does not run* bytecode optimisations, *does not remove* debugging symbols, *enables* additional logging and assertions, and *enables* some features.
 On Windows, a `Debug` executable will spawn a console window for stdout.
 Note there is also a "stronger" release build in the form of `VersionInfo.DeveloperBuild == false`, which is only used by GitLab CI for preparing a release (during `Dist/UpdateVersionInfoForRelease.sh`).

 We have an automated test suite in the solution which runs in CI, though you can and should run it before pushing.
-There are also various Analyzers (static code analysis plugins) for detecting common mistakes and checking code style.
-Not every style rule is currently enabled, so please make sure you use CRLF, tabs, and [Allman braces](https://en.wikipedia.org/wiki/Indentation_style#Allman_style) (but don't try to fix code you're not working on).
+There are also [various Analyzers](https://github.com/TASEmulators/BizHawk/wiki/Roslyn-Analyzers-(third-party)) (static code analysis plugins) for detecting common mistakes and checking code style.
+These are disabled by default for the main solution; pass `-p:RunAnalyzersDuringBuild=true` to the build script, or set the env. var `MachineRunAnalyzersDuringBuild=1`.
+In addition, not every style rule is currently enabled, so please make sure you use CRLF, tabs, and [Allman braces](https://en.wikipedia.org/wiki/Indentation_style#Allman_style) (but don't try to fix code you're not working on).

 There are additional test suites specifically for regression-testing cores—these are not included in the solution and need to be run manually.
 See [the base project's readme](https://github.com/TASEmulators/BizHawk/blob/master/src/BizHawk.Tests.Testroms.GB/readme.md) for details.